koszullab/instaGRAAL/README.md

 All fields (including those in the files' headers) must be separated by tabs.

 Minimal working templates are provided in the ```example``` folder.

+#### Matrix generation

+If you want to generate instaGRAAL-compatible matrices from scratch (i.e. from reads and a reference genome, as opposed to existing Hi-C data in one of the numerous existing formats), you may do so with [hicstuff](https://github.com/koszullab/hicstuff), which acts as both a Python library and a pipeline.
+A [graphical interface](https://github.com/koszullab/HiC-Box) is also available.
+Instructions, parameters and optional arguments are detailed in the repo's readme.

 ## Output